gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 specified in {{etmout}}.

-In the PROTECTED state any ULP SCTP messages for any PPID MAY be exchanged in the protected SCTP assocaiton.
+In the PROTECTED state any ULP SCTP messages for any PPID MAY be exchanged in the protected SCTP association.

 ## Termination of a Protected Association {#termination-procedure}